open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>fsType</b></td>
         <td>string</td>
         <td>
           fsType is the filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
-Examples: "ext4", "xfs", "ntfs".
-Implicitly inferred to be "ext4" if unspecified.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#iscsi TODO: how do we prevent errors in the filesystem from compromising the machine<br/>
+Examples: "ext4", "xfs", "ntfs".<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>initiatorName</b></td>
         <td>string</td>
         <td>
-          initiatorName is the custom iSCSI Initiator Name.
-If initiatorName is specified with iscsiInterface simultaneously, new iSCSI interface <target portal>:<volume name> will be created for the connection.<br/>
+          initiatorName is the custom iSCSI Initiator Name.<br/>
         </td>
         <td>false</td>
       </tr><tr>